Sibuan Island

 How to get there

-To visit Sibuan Island, first fly to Kuala Lumpur or Kota Kinabalu city (capital of Malaysia and Sabah State respectively), then take a direct flight from these cities to Tawau City in East Coast of Sabah by AirAsia or Malaysia Airlines.
+To visit Sibuan Island, first fly to Kuala Lumpur or Kota Kinabalu city (capital of Malaysia and Sabah State, respectively), then take a direct flight from these cities to Tawau City on the East Coast of Sabah by AirAsia or Malaysia Airlines.
 Then get a taxi from Tawau airport to go to Semporna town, which takes about an hour.
 From Semporna town, the boat to Sibuan Island takes around 30 minutes.

 Tourists on Sibuan